UMCarpentries/intro-curriculum-r/paper/paper.md

 GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umcarpentries.github.io/curriculum/ TODO: change link after we rename).
-This model ensures that at least two pairs of eyes view the changes before they can be included the curriculum, which reduces mistakes and contributes to better quality content.
+This model ensures that at least two pairs of eyes view the changes before they can be included in the curriculum, which reduces mistakes and contributes to better quality content.

 Following the sprint, contributors finalized edits and continued to review each others' pull requests to complete the alpha version of our curriculum.